-Please keep in mind information may change daily, which will impact previous decisions and statements.
-Staff will add updates and additional information regarding support for our members and chapters throughout the summer for the upcoming year.
+Please keep in mind information may change frequently, which will impact previous decisions and statements.
+Staff will add updates and additional information regarding support for our members and chapters as necessary.

-While essential personnel may go to the office for a limited amount of time each day, the office will not be staffed to receive package deliveries (FedEx, UPS, etc.); however, incoming mail will be monitored daily.
+Essential personnel are in the office for mail and package delivery daily.
+Please note the Kelley A. Bergstrom Leadership Center of Pi Kappa Phi Fraternity is currently closed for all guests and visitors until further notice.
 In addition, there will not be a live operator on duty so all incoming calls will be directed to dial by directory for staff and callers can leave voicemails as needed.

 As leaders within your chapter and local communities, practicing courageous leadership, focusing on the health and safety of your chapter brothers and their families, and continuing to uphold Personal Responsibility and Responsible Citizenship is of the utmost importance during this time.
 As each day presents new information and new opportunities to lead, we encourage you to follow all national, state, local, and university guidelines in your decision making.

 We are grateful for the support and understanding of our constituents during this time.
 We will get through this as a fraternity, city, state, country and world.
 Most of all we will be better because of it in the things that really matter: compassion, self-sacrifice, benevolence and love — one for another.
 Whether you are an initiated member or not, this is what our Ritual calls us to do.Coronavirus FAQ as of August 24, 2020

 Chapter Relationship Managers (CRMs) hold monthly video calls with Archons in addition to other support as needed.
 Leadership Consultants (LCs) will support chapters in key operational areas, in addition to starting virtual visits with select chapters in September.